Holly-Horwood/holiday_helper/README.md

 #### **Issues:**

+- DOC API is quite slow to run.

 - DOC API key returned CORS error.
 Contacted developer of API who worked on resolving the issue, once it was fixed from their end they contacted me and I was able to connect without anymore errors.

 - Loader/Spinner not loading on all searches correctly.
 This will be fixed in a future update.

-- Marker clusterer was not clearer markers as intended on reload, this was fixed with some Javascript.
+- Marker clusterer was not clearing markers as intended on reload, this was fixed with some Javascript.

-- Due to Google Maps using a mercator style map it was quite difficult to get the zoom to work correctly for New Zealand.
+- Due to Google Maps using a Mercator style map it was quite difficult to get the zoom to work correctly for New Zealand.
 New Zealand is harder to scale than other countries due to it's very Southern location on the map which means that the latitude and longitude axes are distorted.

 ---